Ruturajn/Communication-Between-STM32F407-Discovery-Kit-and-Arduino-UNO-using-CAN-Protocol/README.md

 | PB9 | TX |

 For the 120-ohm termination, connect the CAN_H from the SN65HVD230 module to a point on the breadboard.
-Then take a resistor or a combination of resistors that make up 120-ohms and connect the other end to CAN_L, whih is brought onto the breadboard from the SN65HVD230 module.
+Then take a resistor or a combination of resistors that make up 120-ohms and connect the other end to CAN_L, which is brought onto the breadboard from the SN65HVD230 module.

 For the Arduino, part the connections between the CAN Module and the Arduino UNO are as follows: